UrbanInstitute/debt-interactive-map/README.md

 [Dashboard](https://apps.urban.org/features/debt-interactive-map/) showing Americans' level of debt by different categories (auto debt, medical debt, student debt, and overall).
 The data can be explored at the county, state, and national levels.

 ## How to update
+Refer to the file `debtflow2.png` if you want a visual walkthrough of `main.js`.

 ### Data inputs
 The researchers will share 12 excel files.